MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-ensure-that-custom-item-properties-are-supported-in-folder-level-queries.md

 - csharp
 ---

-# How to: Ensure that Custom Item Properties Are Supported in Folder-Level Queries
+# Ensure that Custom Item Properties Are Supported in Folder-Level Queries

 This example shows how to ensure that when you add a custom property to an item type, you also add the property to the folder so that you can query on that custom property at the folder level.